sjwjames/jamesSite/README.md

 # jamesSite
-It is my personal blog powered by github and jekyll
+It is my personal blog